Jacob Matlala

-Jacob "Baby Jake" Matlala (1 August 1962 – 7 December 2013) was a South African boxer and junior flyweight champion from Meadowlands, Johannesburg.
-He won 4 world championship titles.
+Jacob "Baby Jake" Matlala (1 August 1962 – 7 December 2013) was a South African professional boxer and four-time world champion who competed from 1980 to 2002.
+Standing about 4 ft 10 in (147 cm), he is the shortest boxer in history to win a world title.
+He was a world champion in two weight classes: having held the World Boxing Organization (WBO) flyweight title from 1993 to 1995 and the WBO light-flyweight from 1995 to 1997.
+He scored high-profile wins against international opponents during the 1990s.
+He was a hugely popular national figure in South Africa — admired for his fighting spirit and charitable work — and was publicly counted among Nelson Mandela’s favourite sportspeople.
 In 2004, Matlala was voted #72 in the "100 Greatest South Africans" poll organized by SABC.

 Death

 Jacob Matlala died on 7 December 2013, at the Charlotte Maxeke Johannesburg Academic Hospital.

-The former World Boxing Organisation, World Boxing Union (WBU) and International Boxing Association flyweight world champion had been admitted to hospital on numerous occasions over the past few years with complications related to pneumonia.

-Johannesburg – Dressed in royal blue and white uniforms and black berets, the New Covenant Church brass band escorted the coffin of boxing legend Jacob "Baby Jake" Matlala into the Rhema Church auditorium.
+Professional boxing record

 Trivia

 At a height of 1.47 meters, or 4-foot-10, Matlala was the shortest boxing world champion ever.
 With a total of 68 fights (53 wins and 2 draws), he ended his career with 4 world championships.
 He presented his WBU belt to Nelson Mandela after his fight to Juan Herrera.